culvertsoft/mgen/README.md

 What MGen is and is not
 ----
 MGen serializers and utilities are designed to be state-less.
 There is no common object graph preservation or node-to-node implementation with synchronization.
 This is a concious design choice and also implies that the standard implementation of serializers do not support circular references.
 MGen serializers consider all data to be just that - data.
-MGen serializers have no concept of references or object identities.
+MGen serializers have no concept of references or object identities (Although generated polymorphic code and data types in most languages are of reference types).

 However, what this does is it gives us the advantage of supporting lossy and reordering protocols, priority based messaging etc without worrying about objects having all the necessary information to be reconstructed on receiving side.